jasoncolburne/arad/documentation/design/README.md

 ### Authentication in the Service Layer
 Two forms of authentication exist in identity.
 Short-lived and long-lived.
-Access is controlled by short-lived tokens that are generated using a long-lived refresh token that is aquired through user authentication (password, sso, etc).
+Access is controlled by short-lived tokens that are generated using a long-lived refresh token that is acquired through user authentication (password, sso, etc).

 [Here](https://www.oauth.com/oauth2-servers/making-authenticated-requests/refreshing-an-access-token/) is an example of such a scheme.